cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 ## My Setup
 - M1 Macbook Pro
 - VMWare Fusion (free) with Kali on the external monitor.
-- Two Obisdian notes on built-in monitor - notes repo to continuously add to on one side, current working note (like writeup) on the other.
+- Two Obisdian notes on built-in monitor - with my notes repo to continuously update on one side and my current working note (like writeup) on the other.

 I really only mention this because I considered alternatives like:
-- Getting a used AMD64 machine because some of the material references tools that don't work well on ARM
+- Getting a used AMD64 machine because some of the material references tools that don't work well on ARM (reverse engineering and buffer overflows)
 - Paying for a hypervisor like Parallels
 - Taking notes on my Kali VM (smh my damn head)